robipozzi/robipozzi-kafkastream-temperatures/README.md

 ```

 The **[TemperatureStreamsService](src/main/java/com/rpozzi/kafkastreams/service/TemperatureStreamsService.java)** class has a *process()* method
-where Kafka Stream DSL is used to create and run a Stream Processor Topology that does the following:
+where Kafka Streams DSL is used to create and run a Stream Processor Topology that does the following:

 - reads input records, made of JSON formatted messages with temperature and humidity data
 - extracts temperature data
 - aggregates temperatures over a 1-minute time window
 - calculates average temperature over the 1-minute time window
 - select high temperatures (i.e.: average temperatures higher than an established threshold)
+- once average temperature is over a threshold, an action is triggered

 Let's see how Kafka Streams works, stepping into *process()* method line by line.

 First we need to create a **java.util.Properties** instance and populate it with appropriate info to:

-- instruct the application to connect to a Kafka cluster (see how StreamsConfig.BOOTSTRAP_SERVERS_CONFIG key is set with the value of Kafka Bootstrap Servers URL);
+- instruct the application to connect to a Kafka cluster (see how *StreamsConfig.BOOTSTRAP_SERVERS_CONFIG* key is set with the value of Kafka Bootstrap Servers URL);
 - define Kafka messages key and value Serializer and Deserializer.

 ```